Yamato-Security/hayabusa/README.md

 * Output all fields for more thorough investigations.
 * Successful and failed logon summary.
 * Enterprise-wide threat hunting and DFIR on all endpoints with [Velociraptor](https://docs.velociraptor.app/).
-* Output to CSV, JSON or JSONL and HTML Summary Reports.
+* Output to CSV, JSON/JSONL and HTML Summary Reports.
 * Daily Sigma rule updates.

 # Downloads